Kru people: History

 During the Atlantic slave trade, Kru people were considered more valuable as traders and sailors on slave ships than as slave labor, and Kru oral traditions strongly hold that they were never enslaved.
 To ensure their status as “freemen,” they initiated the practice of tattooing their foreheads and the bridge of their nose with indigo dye to distinguish them from slave labor.
 Many were called Krumen by Europeans, and hired as free sailors on European ships in both the slave trade and trade in goods.
 The Kru sailors were famous for their skills in navigating and sailing the Atlantic.
 Their maritime expertise evolved along the west coast of Africa where they made a living as fishermen and traders.
 Knowing the in-shore waters of the western coast of Africa, and having nautical experience, they were employed as sailors, navigators and interpreters aboard slave ships, trading ships, and American and British warships used against the slave trade.

 The Kru history is one marked by a strong sense of ethnicity and resistance to occupation.
-In 1856 when part of Liberia was still known as the independent Republic of Maryland, the Kru along with the Grebo resisted Maryland settlers' efforts to control their trade.
+In 1856, when part of Liberia was still known as the independent Republic of Maryland, the Kru along with the Grebo resisted Maryland settlers' efforts to control their trade.
 They were also infamous amongst early European slave raiders as being especially resistant to the slave trade.

-This resistance included the Kru Revolt of 1915 which saw many Kru killed by American and Liberian reprisals.
+This resistance included the Kru Coast Revolt of 1915-1916, which saw many Kru killed by American and Liberian reprisals.